susanBuck/notes/05_Laravel/13_Databases_Production.md

 There are three ways you may add data:
 + If you've built input forms, you can fill them in and add data as a regular user would.
-+ If you had a test route that added some dummy data (as we've done in lecture) you can load that route prompting data to get entered.
++ If you had a test route that added some dummy data you can load that route prompting data to get entered.
 + If you've set up database seeding, you can run the `php artisan db:seed` command.